JOURNAL OF ALAA

 Copyright in articles published in JALAA remains with the author.
 When lodging the Call for Papers Application Form, the author will be asked to agree to this Copyright Licence Agreement.

-This Copyright Licence Agreement sets out the terms under which you, the author (or joint author), agree to permit the journal of the Australasian Law Academics Association (JALAA) to publish your manuscript and to permit third parties to do so.
+This Copyright Licence Agreement sets out the terms under which you, the author (or joint author), agree to permit the Australasian Law Academics Association (ALAA), the publisher of the JALAA, to publish your manuscript and to permit third parties to do so.

 You retain copyright in your manuscript.
-You grant JALAA a licence to publish your manuscript and to permit third parties to do so on the terms stated below.
+You grant ALAA a licence to publish your manuscript and to permit third parties to do so on the terms stated below.

 You warrant that: